nus-cs3281/2023/students/ckcherry23/knowledge.md

 **1.9.2 Spoofing for Good**

 I was surprised by how easy it is to commit as someone else using Git as long as one has write access.
-I had to make use of this technique when I had to create a test commit.
-Only commits from a selected group of users is part of the Cypress test dashboard, so I [spoofed](https://github.com/reposense/RepoSense/commit/ffbc714a11c39fae870d1ea994ce200008c63756) one of these users such that the commit to test appears on the test dashboard.
+I had to make use of this technique when I had to create a test commit, as only commits from a selected group of users are part of the Cypress test dashboard.
+I [spoofed](https://github.com/reposense/RepoSense/commit/ffbc714a11c39fae870d1ea994ce200008c63756) one of these users so that the commit to test appears on the test dashboard.

 ---